Back to Blog

 Certificate of Compliance (CoC) / Certificate of Conformance

-CoC vs. MTR: A CoC is only as credible as the supplier providing it.
+The critical distinction between a CoC and MTR is trust.
+A CoC is only as credible as the supplier providing it.
 Without underlying test data, you’re trusting the supplier’s word.
-A CoC backed by MTR data provides verification; a standalone CoC requires supplier trust.
+A CoC backed by MTR data provides real verification; a standalone CoC requires you to trust your supplier’s quality system and integrity.

 Test Report

-A test report documents testing performed after material leaves the mill—typically by an independent laboratory or the end-user’s quality organization.
+A test report documents testing performed after material leaves the mill—typically by an independent laboratory or your own quality organization.
+Common scenarios include verification testing when an MTR is unavailable, additional testing beyond what the MTR covers (impact testing, corrosion testing, etc.), receiving inspection results, and customer-witnessed testing for critical applications.

 Certificate of Analysis (CoA)

 Similar to an MTR but typically used for chemicals, polymers, and processed materials where “heat number” doesn’t apply.
-Contains lot identification, composition, and relevant test data.
+A CoA contains lot identification, composition, and relevant test data specific to the material type.

 Understanding MTR Content